konstructio/kubefirst/README.md

 ![kubefirst provisioning diagram](/images/provisioning.png)

-## Feed K-ray
+## Feed K-Ray

-Did you know that our beloved kubefirst mascot K-ray lives on a healthy diet of github stars?
-If you think we've earned it, log into your github account and feed K-ray a github star by starring this repo!
-They're free and K-ray gets sooooo hungry!!
+Did you know that our beloved kubefirst mascot K-Ray lives on a healthy diet of github stars?
+If you think we've earned it, log into your github account and feed K-Ray a github star by starring this repo!
+They're free and K-Ray gets sooooo hungry!!

 [![Star History Chart](https://api.star-history.com/svg?repos=kubefirst/kubefirst&type=Date)](https://star-history.com/#kubefirst/kubefirst&Date)